jimb245/scriptremote/public/doc/InstallBluemix.md

 <p>
-Copy the API credentials obtained above to a machine in the private network, then copy the bash utility script from the local scriptremote repository or download it:
+Copy the API credentials obtained above to a machine in the private network, then copy the bash utility script from the local scriptremote installation or download it:

 <pre>
 >$ wget https://scriptremote/dist/srio.sh